Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

-All of the following remedies can be taken daily, all year long, so pick the ones you are most likely to take every day.
+While we tend to focus on immunity during cold and flu season, the past few years have taught us that keeping our natural defenses in top shape is—or should be—a year-round priority.
+All of the following immune health supplements can be taken daily, all year long, so pick the ones you are most likely to take every day.
 One other option: find a combination formula that includes some or all of these ingredients.

-It’s one of the best immune health vitamins out there.
-It’s a safe, effective antioxidant that’s been shown to prevent and treat flu and other viral infections.
+It’s one of the best immune health supplements out there, a safe, effective antioxidant that’s been shown to prevent and treat flu and other viral infections.
 Studies suggest that taking vitamin C frequently throughout the day, rather than in one concentrated dose, results in higher plasma levels.
 For maximum effectiveness, choose ascorbic acid in combination with bioflavonoids and other associated micronutrients.

 Higher doses of ascorbic acid can cause stomach upset; buffered forms or liposomal vitamin C prevent this, and some research suggests that liposomal vitamin C is also better absorbed than traditional ascorbic acid.
 One form, called Ester-C, uses a proprietary, water-based process that creates a pH-neutral product that’s gentler on the stomach and has improved bioavailability.
 Whole food-based vitamin C supplements may also be easier to absorb, as they rely on body-ready fruits and veggies that are rich in vitamin C.

 A number of studies have found that vitamin D boosts the body’s natural defenses, and helps ward off viruses that cause colds, flu, and respiratory illness.
-Vitamin D supplements should be taken daily during the winter, when sunshine is at a minimum and levels of this crucial substance can drop dramatically.
+This immune health supplement should be taken daily during the winter, when sunshine is at a minimum and levels of this crucial substance can drop dramatically.

 In addition to supporting overall immunity, vitamin D supplements may reduce risk of respiratory infections by 50 percent.
 Studies show a direct and dramatic impact of vitamin D on respiratory and lung health, including preventing viral and bacterial respiratory infection, asthma, and other conditions.
 The recommended form is vitamin D3, or cholecalciferol.
 Studies show that D3 converts to its active form faster than vitamin D2, and is significantly better at raising blood levels of vitamin D.